83% of Amazon sales go through the Buy Box.

 - Accurate product listings that set correct expectations (most negative feedback comes from mismatched expectations, not bad products)

-Consider Amazon's Vine program for new products — it generates honest reviews from trusted reviewers and builds credibility faster than waiting for organic reviews.
+Consider Amazon's Vine program for new products.
+It generates honest reviews from trusted reviewers and builds credibility faster than waiting for organic reviews.

 What's Changed in 2026